weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';
 import PyCode from '!!raw-loader!/_includes/code/howto/search.basics.py';

-Weaviate provides differentiated access through [authorization](./authorization.md) levels, based on the user's [authentication](./authentication.md) status.
+Weaviate provides differentiated access through [authorization](./authorization.md) levels, based on the [authenticated](./authentication.md) user identity.

 If role-based access control (RBAC) is enabled, access can be further restricted based the roles of users.
 In Weaviate, RBAC allows you to define roles and assign permissions to those roles.
 Users can then be assigned to roles, and inherit the permissions associated with those roles.